dfinity/motoko/doc/md/sharing.md

 The ability to share a function requires that it be pre-designated as `shared`, and the type system enforces that these functions follow certain rules around the types of data that these functions accept, return, and over which their closures close.

-{proglang} lets you omit this keyword for *public* actor methods since, implicitly, *any public function of an actor must be \`shared\`*, whether marked explicitly or not.
+Motoko lets you omit this keyword for *public* actor methods since, implicitly, *any public function of an actor must be \`shared\`*, whether marked explicitly or not.

 Using the `shared` function type, we can extend the example above to be more flexible.
 For example: